 The Internet is widely available.
 WiFi coverage is pretty good, and many towns offer free wifi hotspots.
 Besides, private accommodation, hotels, hostels, and even campsites offer a free WiFi internet connection.

 Croatian beaches are gorgeous, but most of them are rocky and pebbly, with a rare one having a sandy shore.
 Therefore, one of the best tips for Croatia I can give you is to pack water shoes.
 Alternatively, you can buy one in the country.

 Tips for Croatia: How to get to Croatia

 Traveling to Croatia from any European country is relatively easy.
 There are many direct flights to all major Croatian towns.
-Several budget-friendly airlines have frequent flights to Croatia, such as WizzAir, Ryanair, and Eurowings to name just a few.
+Several budget-friendly airlines have frequent flights to Croatia, such as WizzAir, Ryanair, and Eurowings, to name just a few.
 And if you don’t want to look at each website, try using Skyscanner, it shows flights of all airlines, including the cheap ones.

-Besides, flying to Croatia, you can try traveling by bus as well.
-European cities have good connection with the major cities in Croatia.
+Besides flying to Croatia, you can try traveling by bus as well.
+European cities have a good connection with the major cities in Croatia.
 However, the bus schedules are quite hard to find online as there are plenty of companies offering the service.
 GetByBus and FlixBus are the ones I can recommend.

 Croatia tips for getting around the country

 As in any other country, the best way to travel across the country is by car.
 However, if you are on a budget or don’t want to drive a car in a foreign country, there are many other possibilities.
 Forget traveling by train in Croatia.
 Unlike in European cities, Croatian trains are very slow—instead, opt-in for buses.